-o In some cases students will choose to enroll in a second program at Apollo Career Center.
-Most of Apollo's programs general requirements are transferable from program to program (trades and medical general requirements are different and do not transfer from one to another, student must be staying in a specific area of either medical or trade professions for previous coursework to be considered).
+In some cases students will choose to enroll in a second program at Apollo Career Center.
+Most of Apollo's programs general requirements are transferable from program to program (trades and medical general requirements are different and do not transfer from one to another, students must be staying in a specific area of either medical or trade professions for previous coursework to be considered).
 Students will be allowed to receive aid for the second program as long as they successfully completed the previous program and they are working toward a specific profession that warrants a second certificate.
 All second certificate students must be in good standing (having no financial holds).
+All clock hour coursework that is transferable from one program to another will be included in the satisfactory progress determination of the new program, but coursework and grades that do not count towards the second program will not be included in the SAP determination.